ogoodman/icegrid-starter/readme.txt

   sudo service salt-master start

-Next we need to add some minions.
+Next we need to create some minions.

 We will need the local IP of the salt master so that vagrant can add an entry for the 'salt' host to the /etc/hosts file of each VM.